|

 couldn't have done it without all of you!
 Thank you all from the bottom of my

-heart for supporting the show for the last 22 years.
-Let's go for another 22!
+heart for supporting the show for thirty-two years!

 I hope you enjoy this little trip down memory lane.
 I'd love to add more